Special Relativity -- Applications to astronomy and the accelerator physics

+Standard textbooks suggest that when only a single frame is considered, a detailed understanding of relativity is unnecessary.
+In this conventional approach, the only modification to classical mechanics is the introduction of relativistic mass, thereby maintaining a distinction between time and space.

+From the lab frame perspective, conventional particle tracking treats a trajectory as the result of successive Galilean boosts that follow the motion of an accelerated particle.
+The preference for a non-covariant approach within the framework of dynamics stems from its simplicity and practicality.
+By avoiding the intermixing of spatial coordinates and time, the (3+1)-dimensional non-covariant tracking method remains intuitive, transparent, and well-suited to laboratory conditions.

-There is a reason to prefer the non-covariant way within the framework of dynamics only.
-In this approach we have no mixture of positions and time.
-This (3+1) dimensional non-covariant particle tracking method is simple, self-evident, and adequate to the laboratory reality.
-It can be demonstrated that there is no principle difficulty with the non-covariant approach in mechanics and electrodynamics.
-It is perfectly satisfactory.
-It does not matter which transformation is used to describe the same reality.
-What matter is that, once fixed, such convention should be applied and kept in a consistent way for both dynamics and electrodynamics.
+It can be demonstrated that this approach poses no fundamental difficulties in mechanics or electrodynamics.
+It is both effective and consistent, as the choice of transformation does not alter the underlying physical reality.
+What matters is that once a particular convention is adopted, it must be applied consistently across both dynamics and electrodynamics.